expectedbehavior/doc_raptor_gem/README.md

 The `download` function works like `DocRaptor.create` in that you get back either an HTTParty response object or you can give it a block.

+## Privacy

+By default, this library will send DocRaptor information about the version of the gem you are using as well as your ruby runtime and ruby version.
+If you would like to not report that data, you can do so by calling `DocRaptor.disable_agent_tracking` when you initialize the library.

 ## Examples

 Check the examples directory for some simple examples.
 To make them work, you will need to have the docraptor gem installed (via bundler or gem install).